 Throughout the year, when funds are available, we also set aside dollars in accounts for planned one-time expenditures, mostly capital.
-These accounts comprise our plant funds resources for projects for Auxiliary Enterprise operations such as Residential Life,

-Dining Services, Student Health Services, Student Union and Athletics.
-The University has a policy that a departmentally funded construction project does not begin unless the funding has been identified and transferred to plant funds.
+These accounts comprise our plant funds.
+These balances are primarily for Auxiliary Enterprise projects such as Residential Life, Dining Services, Student Health Services, Student Union and Athletics.
+The University has a policy that a departmentally funded construction project cannot begin unless the funding has been identified and transferred to plant funds.
 For Residential Life and Dining Services projects, the window of opportunity to actually complete many repairs, renovations and improvements is limited as some projects cannot be done while students are occupying the buildings, so the actual spending of the cash is a timing issue.
 Also, the plant funds balance includes \$27 million set-aside for the water reclamation project.
-This project started at the beginning of June 2011 with substantial completion expected in December 2012.
+This project started at the beginning of June 2011 with substantial completion expected by fall 2012.

-For Storrs, our FY11 year-end unrestricted net assets forecast of \$173.4 million consists of \$66.9 million current funds balance, \$71.5 million in unexpended plant funds and \$35.0 million in funds that are internally restricted for the retirement of indebtedness.
-We have traditionally been very conservative with regard to savings for debt obligations, maintaining funds at a level of approximately 1.76 times our annual debt payments.
-We believe that this policy has served us well when we are evaluated by the various credit rating agencies.
+For Storrs, the FY11 year-end unrestricted net assets of \$175.4 million (unaudited) consists of \$71.0 million current funds balance, \$69.4 million in unexpended plant funds and \$35.0 million in funds that are internally restricted for the retirement of indebtedness.
+This FY12 budget includes reducing these debt reserves to 1.25 times our annual debt payments.

-Finally, at the Health Center, the forecasted FY11 year-end unrestricted operating fund balance of \$70 million represents 8.6% of the FY12 unrestricted expenditure budget (\$817 million) or, alternatively stated, 31 days' worth of operations.
+Finally, at the Health Center, the FY11 year-end unrestricted operating fund balance of \$70 million (unaudited) represents 11.4% of the FY12 unrestricted expenditure budget (\$799.3 million) or, alternatively stated, 31 days' worth of operations